 Finally, it might be helpful for me to address the Question of the Day when making lasagna for company: How much should you make?

 Well, if we start with the sauce, you’ll need lots.
 Figure on using three, 28-ounce cans of tomatoes in your homemade sauce per pound of lasagna.
+You can go with a meat sauce or marinara.

 Then, I firmly believe that you never want to skimp on lasagna portions, regardless of what else you’re serving.
 Some people (cough, cough) will have seconds of lasagna and forgo whatever else is on the menu.